Research + case studies

 I design tools and games that help bring technology to classrooms in Chile.

-I wrote two case studies describing the design process for two games I developed.
+I wrote two case studies describing the design process for educational games I developed.

 - Unplugged computational thinking activity flashcards — I designed a series of 10-minute activities that teach computational thinking concepts.